gbajsingh/Excel-web-scraping-automation/Santa Clara County Project/README.md

 # Process
 1. Script takes the information(Addresses) from spreadsheet.
 2. Script submits a web-form (@Propertyshark.com).
-3. Script extracts results and  saves back in same spreadsheet.
+3. Script extracts result and stores back in same spreadsheet.